-The John Wallis Academy is a Christian School and we believe that each student should be recognised as being unique, gifted, created and loved by God.
-It is because of this uniqueness and giftedness that the Academy activities will have one central purpose, to ensure that pupils and students of all abilities have access and entitlement to a broad, balanced and personalised curriculum, in order to learn, develop, achieve and succeed.
-We want our pupils and students to strive for excellence and never to settle for second best.
+The John Wallis Academy is a Christian school and we believe that each pupil and student should be recognised as being unique, gifted, created and loved by God.
+We welcome children of all faiths and none.
+Our aim is simple.
+We want pupils and students of all abilities to have access and entitlement to a broad, balanced and personalised curriculum, in order to learn, develop, achieve and succeed.
+We want all to strive for excellence and never to settle for second best.
 Therefore high aspirations, high expectations and high standards are what is expected of all pupils, students and staff in the Academy.

 Our 11-16 Academy opened in September 2010.
 In September 2011, we took in our first cohort of Sixth Form students and in September 2012 we became an all through 3-19 Academy when our neighbouring Primary school, Linden Grove, joined our Academy.
 This is a very exciting time for our community where parents/carers can choose the school for their children to be educated from the age of 3 through to 19.
 We are at the centre of the community we serve and in February 2015 we were praised in the House of Lords by The Lord Bishop of Ely, Bishop Stephen Conway quoting the following words:

 "I cite the example of a cracking diocesan academy, the inspirational John Wallis Church of England Academy in Ashford, in Kent, a three to 19 Academy that is having a really transformative impact on the whole of the community".